oapicf/pinterest-sdk/clients/javascript/generated/docs/AdAccountsApi.md

 let apiInstance = new PinterestSdk.AdAccountsApi();
 let adAccountId = "adAccountId_example"; // String | Unique identifier of an ad account.
 let opts = {
   'pageSize': 25, // Number | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-  'order': ASCENDING, // String | The order in which to sort the items returned: “ASCENDING” or “DESCENDING” by ID.
+  'order': "ASCENDING", // String | The order in which to sort the items returned: “ASCENDING” or “DESCENDING” by ID.
 Note that higher-value IDs are associated with more-recently added items.
   'bookmark': "bookmark_example" // String | Cursor used to fetch the next page of items };
 apiInstance.templatesList(adAccountId, opts, (error, data, response) => {